Healthy Homes Assessment Maungaraki

 Draught Stopping Maungaraki

-Draughts are a major cause of dropping temperatures within houses.
-A cold house will cost more to heat, meaning wasting energy and increased bills.
+Draughts may lead to less temperature in households.
+A damp house will cost more to heat, meaning wasting energy and resulting in higher bills.

 What are unreasonable gaps or holes?

-If you are able to feel external air flowing in or an unobstructed draught coming out of a hole or gap that is, it is likely a crack or crack that needs sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out from the house require seals.
-For instance, if an open fireplace is not in use, it can cause draughts and should be shut from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as possible.
+If you are able to feel external air coming in or the air is clear from a hole or gap and you are able to feel it, it is likely to be a gap or hole that requirements sealing in the way you can.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that let air in or out from the house need sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be blocked off.
+Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent possible.

-There is no require to block holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the home heats and cools, in order to let them be closed and opened rather than securing.
-We will check all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than securing.
+We will check the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections